 If your state is a no-fault state, it is best to consult with a personal injury attorney.
 PIP laws vary by state.
 Some states only require that you exceed the PIP policy maximum, while others require separate maximums before you can proceed with a personal injury suit.

 If you or a loved one was seriously injured, you might be entitled to compensation after your accident.
-Speak with an attorney from Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP.
+Speak with an attorney from Koonz McKenney Johnson & DePaolis LLP.
 Speak with an attorney today in our District of Columbia office, Maryland office, or Virginia location.
 You can also connect with a team member online.